Counselling Oxted – Dr Kimberley Carter

 How I Work

-Psychodynamic counselling and psychoanalytic psychotherapy are based on the same fundamental principles; to help bring to the surface true feelings, so that they can be experienced and understood.
-They follow the basic assumption that everyone has an unconscious mind and that feelings held in the unconscious mind are often too painful to be felt and faced up to.
+Both are based on the same fundamental principles; which is to help bring to the surface true feelings, so that they can be experienced and understood.
+They also both follow the basic assumption that everyone has an unconscious mind and that feelings held in the unconscious mind are often too painful to be felt and faced up to.
 In response, we naturally put up defences to protect us from having to acknowledge and feel painful feelings.
 An example of defences we might use are denial (of a problem or how we behave or feel), or anger, which usually disguises painful feelings such as sadness, rejection, or shame.

 I offer counselling sessions via…